 To flash the program via the USB connection, you'll need the following things:

 - A Male-to-Micro USB cable to connect your computer to your micro:bit.This is the same cable that is commonly used to connect a smart phone to a computer (make sure that it can transfer data as well as power).

-- A Computer running Windows 7 or later, Mac OS X 10.6 or later or Linux
+- A Computer running Windows 7 or later, Mac OS X 10.6 or later, Linux or Chrome OS

 - Access to the Internet

 Step 1: Connect your BBC micro:bit to your computer

 - Connect the small end of the USB cable to the micro USB port on your BBC micro:bit

 - Connect the other end of the USB cable to a USB port on your computer.